Qitmeer/whitepaper/WhitePaper/2B Issuance.md

 # HLC Technology Innovation
 The HLC public chain is a powerful innovative technology that has the potential to transform the global Islamic financial services industry. it is a distributed database of records or public ledger of all transactions or digital events that have been executed and shared by corporate entities.
 HLC technology is cryptographically authentacated. it is developed to provide an alternative secure approach to exchange value without the involvement of third party.
 The technology enables simplification and brings in greater security, scaleability, speed, and reliability.
 The results is reduced costs and improved efficiency.
-OP_TOKEN is based on OP_GROUP, a referenced solution of issuring assets on Bitcoin Cash, and redesigned to fit various practical scenarios with unique features like asset compliable and value relevent.
+However, the OP_TOKEN is based on OP_GROUP, a referenced solution of issuring assets on Bitcoin Cash, and redesigned to fit various practical scenarios with unique features like asset compliable and value relevent.
+There are some related concept in the details below:
-## Related concepts

 ### UTXO
 UTXO represents Unspent Transaction Output.
 One transaction has multiple sources and destinations, we call them as inputs and outpus.
 There are no accounts in HLC, what users have and spend are a bunch of unspent transaction ouputs and we could get  balance by summing up them.
 ![Figure 1](https://lh3.googleusercontent.com/5rq02r0s4c2c5ApbAjNRcrx3vuZTj_uodHWK1kV98yNfgbfamHANjc9eIyQXuonIb2-Uah1kw40Y "UTXO")